John20230110/AVR_dev_board/README.md

 In the file AVR_dev_board_per_devices, there are the peripheral devices, mainly used for input and output, such as the keyboard, the buzzer, the display, and the rotator encoder.

-Here is the first version of the PCBs.
-The board is compatible to AT89s5X MCU.
+Here are the pictures of the first version boards.
+The boards are compatible to AT89s5X MCUs.

 ![Main_Board](https://github.com/John20230110/AVR_dev_board/blob/main/pictures/main_board.JPG)